RedCoast: A Lightweight Tool to Automate Distributed Training of LLMs on Any GPU/TPUs: Introduction

 \section{Introduction}

 In recent years, the field of AI has witnessed profound advancements, predominantly attributed to the advent of LLMs with an impressive number of parameters, spanning from billions to hundreds of billions \cite{zhao2023survey}.
 Notable examples include GPT-4 \cite{OpenAI2023GPT4TR} and LLaMA \cite{Touvron2023LLaMAOA}.
 Yet, the size of these LLMs presents distinct challenges in terms of model deployment for ML researchers and engineers.
 The primary challenge arises from the substantial memory requirements of LLMs, often exceed the capability of a single GPU or TPU.
 This necessitates the use of model parallelism, a technique that partitions the LLMs into various shards, subsequently distributing them across multiple devices or even different hosts.
 However, achieving this partitioning requires intricate engineering, including the formulation of a tensor-specific splitting strategy.
-While several specialized tools like DeepSpeed \cite{rasley2020deepspeed}, Alpa \cite{zheng2022alpa}, and FSDP \cite{zhao2023pytorch} provide diverse model parallelism solutions, they demand significant additional coding and intricate configurations based on model architecture and hardware specifics, requiring in-depth understanding of MLSys.
-Such additional efforts make the deployment of LLMs particularly challenging, especially for those without MLSys expertise, such as algorithm developers or researchers.
-At times, the intricacy of coding for model parallelism proves even more daunting than the algorithm design itself. \footnote{We include more discussions of related work in the Appendix.}
+While several specialized tools like DeepSpeed \cite{rasley2020deepspeed}, Alpa \cite{zheng2022alpa}, and FSDP \cite{zhao2023pytorch} provide diverse model parallelism solutions, but they demand significant additional coding and intricate configurations based on model architecture and hardware specifics, requiring in-depth understanding of MLSys.
+Such additional efforts make the deployment of LLMs particularly challenging, especially for users without MLSys expertise, such as algorithm developers or researchers.
+At times, the intricacy of coding for model parallelism proves to be even more daunting than the algorithm design itself.

-In this work, we introduce \textit{Redco}, a lightweight and user-friendly tool designed to automate the distributed training and inference of LLMs, thereby users without prior knowledge in MLSys can effortlessly use the tool without additional coding and intricate configurations.
+In this work, we introduce \textit{RedCoast (Redco)}\footnote{For simplicity, we will use Redco more frequently in the rest of this paper.}, a lightweight and user-friendly tool designed to automate the distributed training and inference of LLMs, thereby users without MLSys expertise can also effortlessly use the tool without additional coding or intricate configurations.
 Furthermore, we propose a novel and neat mechanism to implement ML algorithms.
-This method necessitates users to define merely three functions as their pipeline design, with Redco managing all the remaining details in execution, such as data parallelism, multi-host related processing, logging, etc.
+This method necessitates users to define merely three functions as their pipeline design, with Redco managing all the remaining details in execution, such as data parallelism, multi-host related processing, checkpointing, etc.